 Yes.
 Aynsley bone china continues to be produced under the Aynsley name, though the range is considerably smaller than at the peak of production in the mid-twentieth century.
 The factory has passed through several owners since leaving family ownership in 1969.

 A rewarding category for collectors of Aynsley bone china, English fine china, or vintage tea services.
-Browse the Aynsley collection to explore available pieces, or contact us to ask about specific patterns or marks.
+Browse the Ceramics collection to explore available pieces, or contact us to ask about specific patterns or marks.
 You can also learn more about the store.